 Special counsel Hur defends Biden classified documents probe before Congress

-Special counsel Robert Hur defended his report and investigation into President Biden's handling of classified documents in a Congressional hearing on the probe.
+Former special counsel Robert Hur defended his report and investigation into President Biden's handling of classified documents in a congressional hearing on the probe.

-Speaking publicly for the first time about the probe that resulted in no charges but set off a political firestorm about the president's age and mental fitness.
+Hur's testimony Tuesday before the House Judiciary Committee marked his first public comments about his investigation that resulted in no charges against Biden but set off a political firestorm about the president's age and mental fitness.

 "My assessment in the report about the relevance of the President's memory was necessary and accurate and fair," Hur said in his opening statement.
 "Most importantly, what I wrote is what I believe the evidence shows and what I expect jurors would perceive and believe."